 Limiting beliefs can make it harder to relieve IBS

 Did you know that some limiting beliefs can make it harder for some people to relieve IBS?
 Yes, they can be THAT powerful.
-See if you recognise any of these 6 limiting beliefs for yourself, and rewrite them:
+See if you recognise any of these 4 common limiting beliefs around IBS for yourself, and upgrade them:

 What are limiting beliefs?